JonathanFry3/KSolve/README.md

 its options.
 See tests/base* for some sample output.
 ## unittests
 *unittests* is a program to run unit tests on the various parts of the KSolveAStar function and on the function itself.
-It is intended to run silently unless it encounters an error, so don't worry if it produces no output.
-If it ran, that's a good test.
+It will print "unittests finished OK" on successful completion.
+Errors are detected using the *assert()* macro.
 ## KSolve2Solvitaire
 *KSolve2Solvitaire* accepts the same flags and input types as KSolve.
 Instead of solving each deal, it generates a file for the program *Solvitaire*.